-Fluid acrylic can look like watercolor paint, but it's permanent.
-This makes techniques like layering much easier.
-Fluid acrylic paint won't scrub off as easily as watercolor on canvas or paper, even yupo paper.
+Fluid acrylic can look like watercolor paint, but (unlike watercolors) permanent.
+This makes techniques like layering much easier, as fluid acrylic paint won't muddy or scrub off as easily as watercolor.

 You can also add a flow-increasing medium (aka flow medium) to fluid acrylic, making it even more fluid.
-Flow medium also makes fluid acrylic extra absorbable; as the paint soaks into porous surfaces, it behaves even more like watercolor.
+Flow medium also makes fluid acrylic extra absorbent — as the paint soaks into porous surfaces, it behaves even more like watercolor.

 Pour fluid acrylic directly on your substrate — no brush needed.
-You can use this technique to create a painting, begin an abstract piece, or start a work that explores negative painting techniques .
+You can use this technique for your next project , begin an abstract piece, or start a work that explores negative painting techniques .

 - Move the paper or canvas to make the paint go in a particular direction.